ericrhinebolt/reactUltimateCourse/Notes.md

 A component should not mutatate any data that we write outsize it's function scope.
 React uses one-way data flow.
 Easier to understand and debug.
 More performant.

-if you want to use conditional rendering with multiple returns:
+If you want to use conditional rendering with multiple returns:
 Use a ternary if you want to make the condition within the JSX If you want 2 separate returns, you can use if statement outside of JSX, such as returning separate components

-detructuring props requires curly braces
+Detructuring props requires curly braces

 Props is data from outside a component
 State is data that a component can hold over time, necessary for information that it needs to remember thoughout the app's lifecycle